 Booking photo for Peter A. Ambrose (Courtesy: Cache County Jail).

-LOGAN — The case against a 34-year-old Smithfield man, suspected of breaking into the Logan Temple of The Church of Jesus Christ of Latter-day Saints, is on hold while the suspect completes a competency evaluation.
+LOGAN — A 35-year-old Smithfield man, previously convicted of breaking into the Logan Temple of The Church of Jesus Christ of Latter-day Saints, has pleaded guilty to harassing his estranged-wife in another case.
 Peter A. Ambrose accepted a plea deal and will be sentenced next month.

-Ambrose was arrested last month after police found him locked inside a room on the main floor of the temple.
-Evidence suggests he had used a ladder to climb over the building’s exterior fence, break the glass doors and gain entry into the temple.
+On December 24, 2019 Ambrose was arrested after police found him locked inside a room on the main floor of the temple.
+He had used a ladder to climb over the building’s exterior fence, breaking the glass doors with an ax and gaining entry into the temple.

-Once inside, Logan City police officers allege Ambrose damaged paintings, tore down curtains and used an axe to shatter a mirror.
+Once inside, Ambrose damaged paintings, tore down curtains and used the ax to shatter a mirror.
 A fire extinguisher was also sprayed over furniture and the floors.